dkarametos/wayther/README.md

 └───────────────────────────┘
 ```

-If you are not in a terminal (e.g., piping the output to another command), the output will be in JSON format.
+If you are not in a terminal (e.g., piping the output to another command or using it with waybar), the output will be in JSON format.

 To force JSON output, use the `--json` flag: